 - the Department of Health – planned burns

 - the Asthma Foundation – bushfires, planned burns and asthma

-- the Environment Protection Authority (EPA) – bushfires and air quality
+- the Environment Protection Authority (EPA) – smoke and your health

 More about smoke